by Dr. Janet Waters 2000; revised 2016

 Try to be as non-directive as possible in your instructions.
 Unlike a survey or questionnaire, in a phenomenological study you would ask participants to describe their experience of, for example, "riding on a BC Ferry", without directing or suggesting their description in any way.
 However, do encourage your participant to give a full description of their experience, including their thoughts, feelings, images, sensations, memories - their stream of consciousness - along with a description of the situation in which the experience occurred.
 You may need to ask for clarification of details on the self-report or interview.
 If so, your follow up questions should again ask for further description of the detail, without suggesting what you are looking for.

-For example, in a description of "the experience of riding on a BC Ferry", some essential themes (without which the experience would not be the same) might include shared themes of spectacular scenery, stunningly awful coffee, tasteless but expensive ferry food, & brief but moderately strong boredom.
+For example, in a description of "the experience of riding on a BC Ferry", some essential themes (without which the experience would not be the same) might include shared themes of spectacular scenery, stunningly awful coffee, expensive ferry tolls, late ferries and long waits, tasteless but expensive ferry food, & brief but moderately strong boredom relieved by the spectacular scenery.
 You couldn't substitute an Ontario ferry in Great Lakes scenery, or riding on a cruise ship through B.C. waters (with the food in cruise ship buffets) or even a plane trip & still retain the essence or meaning of the lived experience of "riding on a B.C. ferry".
 Once you have fully abstracted & presented the themes you see as essential to this experience (as described by your respondents), you will be able to present the unique experience in a way that is understandable (& recognizable to anyone who has had the experience).
 It would also be clear how this experience would differ from other, similar experiences (for example, in the mid 70's I once took a Greek public ferry not intended for tourists.
 The experience included similar themes of spectacular scenery, awful food & boredom, but the profound differences between the toilet facilities of the B.C. & the Greek ferries of that era make the experience of riding each very different.
 Differences with other similar experiences would therefore need to be made clear in any themes analysis).

 Translate those specific elements which do contribute essentially to the meaning into an abstract form of the concept (e.g. translate "Spirit of British Columbia" into "a B.C. ferry", unless it has to be that particular ferry to convey an essential meaning).
 Try to remain congruent with the meaning of the participant's description (For example, a ferry from Vancouver to Vancouver Island would be different from the ferry to Bowen Island or the Sunshine Coast, especially in length of time, so you would have to make it clear if the experience is one that would be had on any B.C. ferry, or only on the Sunshine Coast one).

-In abstracting the themes from an artistic product, a similar process of reflection would be used to determine what the art means, & what elements of the art, or statements or behaviour of the participant are particularly significant, qualitatively.
+In abstracting the themes from an artistic product, a similar process of reflection would be used to determine what the art means, & what elements of the art, or statements or behaviour of the participant are particularly significant, qualitatively, always in terms of their meaning.
 Similarly, the abstract category of which these concrete elements are particular examples would then be determined.
 (For example, depictions of volcanoes erupting, explosions, violent figures, weapons, the colour red, etc. might all be concrete examples of the theme of anger), in consideration of the participant's meaning making.

 In the theme analysis, meanings do rely on socio-cultural & linguistic or artistic context; often you must in a sense go beyond the words to the context "given with" the narrative or art.
 However, don't interpret excessively.
 If the meaning isn't clear, you shouldn't read into the description of the experience beyond the evident meaning.
 Avoid, for example, psychodynamic interpretations of symbolism (for example, that the ferry trip represents a "transitional state of consciousness, a journey across the surface of the Unconscious"), unless the participant has explicitly told you this is part of their meaning or understanding of the experience.